 Important: All other information like “via filling” or material definitions are not used in the simulation and must not be set here!

-The component material normally is a non-conductive mixture material of plastic and metal.
-In the global material library we have predefined 3 different component materials, low, high and very high metal percentage.
-For components with a bottom heat slug we recommend “very high”.
-Of course you can define own materials, e.g. to simulate a printed component or a glued cermic part.
+Now, select a reference designator and add the components to the list.
+The component material normally is a non-conductive mixture material of plastic an metal.
+In the global material library, we have predefined three different component materials, low, high and very high metal percentage.
+For components with a bottom heat slug, we recommend "very high".
+Of course, you can define own materials, e.g. to simulate a printed component or a glued cermic part.

 To achieve a thermal equilibrium, the board has to be cooled.
 A good cooling environment (e.g. when strong fans are present) will lead to a low temperature and suppressed cooling (e.g. in an enclosure) to a high temperature (at same power).